cfjedimaster/firefly-sdk-python/readme.md

 ff = FireflyServices(ff_client_id, ff_client_secret)
 ```

-You can then call methods.
-Currently, only [Text to Image](https://developer.adobe.com/firefly-services/docs/firefly-api/guides/api/image_generation/V3/) is supported.
+You can then call methods defined below.

+### Text To Image:

+To use [Text to Image](https://developer.adobe.com/firefly-services/docs/firefly-api/guides/api/image_generation/V3/), pass a prompt and any optionally supported arguments.

 ```
 res = ff.textToImage("cat under sunset", numVariations=2)